Talking to Your Doctor About Gastroesophageal Reflux Disease (GERD)

 - Am I at increased risk for GERD?

-- Are there specific foods I should avoid to lower my risk of developing GERD?
+- Are there steps I can take to decrease my risk of developing GERD?

 Are medications sufficient to control GERD?